NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 - CPU with either x86-64 (x86-64-v3 architecture and newer) or ARM64
   architecture.
 Other architectures may work but are not tested and may require adjustments to the build instructions.
-- Needed only on the host system: NVIDIA GPU with Volta, Turing, Ampere, Ada, or Hopper architecture and `Compute Capability
+- Needed **only on the host** system: NVIDIA GPU with Volta, Turing, Ampere, Ada, or Hopper architecture and `Compute Capability
   <https://developer.nvidia.com/cuda-gpus>`__ 7+.
 Make sure you have the latest
   `drivers <https://www.nvidia.com/download/index.aspx>`__ installed for your GPU, and double check that the driver version listed by the `nvidia-smi` command is 470.57.02 or newer.
+You do *not* need to have a GPU available on the build system; the CUDA compiler needed for the build can be installed and used without a GPU.

 We strongly recommend using a virtual environment for the build that includes *only* the tools and dependencies listed in this guide.
 If you have additional